| Hillock Kennels is

 been fully tested before breeding.
 Our group has also been able to hold several Vorprüfung, the preliminary test.
 The

 dogs that pass this test and meet other requirements are then eligible for breeding.
+If you are interested in joining the

-ach new pup we get becomes the bases for the future breeding program in this
+BGS-GNA please let me know.
+Each new pup we get becomes the bases for the future breeding program in this

 country.
 Each dogs pedigree will be looked at before being allowed into the club to make sure that the paperwork is

-that have come from none working parents and/or puppy mills in
+correct.
+There are some dogs in this country that have come from none working parents and/or puppy mills in

 Europe.
 These are the type of dogs that we do not want in the club.
 This club will take a different mind set than most

+Americans are use to.
 We will follow the rules set forth by the KBGS, some of these are very strict rules and are in

-to protect this great breed.
+place to protect this great breed.
 I want to protect this breed thus the reason I pursued a relationship with the breed

 club in Germany.
 If you are willing to accept these strict rules I welcome you to join BGS-GNA.